Where should you travel in 2025?

 Glacier Lagoon & Diamond Beach

-After your hike, make your way just 5 more minutes down Ring Road to the famous Jökulsárlón Glacier Lagoon and Diamond Beach.
-This ice beach and lagoon is one of the most unique places we’ve ever been.
-There are three stops here, and we recommend doing all three to get different views.
+After your hike, continue 5 minutes down Ring Road to Jökulsárlón Glacier Lagoon and Diamond Beach.
+This unique spot has three stops worth visiting for different views.

 Tip: Park before the bridge on the southwest side.
 If you have clear weather and you have the time, try to also make a stop at the second glacier lagoon, Fjallsárlón.
 But skip this one if you don’t have time.